Outschool

 Amanda Kin

-Master's Degree in Education from Lehman College
+Master's Degree from National University

 Bachelor's Degree in Animal Science from The Ohio State University